Nodonisko/react-native-performance-toolkit/README.md

 ### Access from worklets (advanced usage)

-You can also access value from any worklet thread, but to do that you need use (Nitro Modules unboxing function)[https://nitro.margelo.com/docs/worklets].
+You can also access the value from any worklet thread, but to do that you need to use [Nitro Modules unboxing function](https://nitro.margelo.com/docs/worklets).
 For more detailed implementation look for [source code of UI Reanimated hooks like `useFpsJsSharedValue`](https://github.com/Nodonisko/react-native-performance-toolkit/blob/main/src/hooks/uiThreadHooks.ts).

 ```tsx
 import { useCallback } from 'react'